Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Method

 \subsection{The \name segments and datasets}

-\textbf{Synthetic object segments.} We generate object segments in two groups.
-The first group contains \textbf{10M frequent categories}, covering 1.6K categories sourced from real segmentation and detection datasets (LVIS~\citep{gupta2019lvisdatasetlargevocabulary}, COCO~\citep{lin2015microsoftcococommonobjects}, ADE20K~\citep{8100027,zhou2018semanticunderstandingscenesade20k}).
-We generate 200 diverse text prompts per category and synthesize three object segments per prompt using different random seeds and viewpoints.
-The second group contains \textbf{10M general categories}, comprising approximately 40K categories parsed from large image–caption corpora such as LAION, as well as from visual grounding datasets like GQA~\cite{hudson2018gqa} and Flickr30K~\cite{plummer2016flickr30kentitiescollectingregiontophrase}.
-We generate 10 diverse prompts per category and use FLUX to create three object segments per prompt.
+\textbf{Synthetic object segments.} We generate 20M object segments in two groups: (1) \textbf{10M frequent-category segments} covering 1.6K categories from LVIS, COCO, and ADE20K, with 200 prompts per category; (2) \textbf{10M general-category segments} covering 40K categories from LAION, GQA, and Flickr30K, with 10 prompts per category.
+For each prompt, we synthesize three segments using FLUX with different random seeds.